-Sass up your appetizer game with this delish homemade low carb onion rings recipe.
+Sass up your appetizer game with this delish homemade keto onion rings recipe.
 Low carb recipes can be lame but this one is far from it!

 Make drive-through trips a thing of the past and opt to whip these babies up from the comfort of home instead.
 They’re healthier, totally addicting, an absolute crowd pleaser and keto friendly!